Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Sunset & Cocktails on Batu Bolong Beach, Canggu

-Located at the end of the busy street of Pantai Batu Bolong, which is filled with hipster brunch spots, restaurants and shops, Batu Bolong Beach is lined with a number of cool restaurants and bars with stunning ocean views to watch to sunset over dinner and a few drinks each evening.
+Located at the end of the busy street of Pantai Batu Bolong, which is filled with hipster brunch spots, restaurants and shops, Batu Bolong Beach is lined with numerous cool restaurants and bars with stunning ocean views to watch to sunset over dinner and a few drinks each evening.

 After the sun has set, head off of the beach to Old Mans, one of the most popular bars in Canggu.
 This cool typical-Bali nightlife spot is busy pretty much every night of the week, with regular live DJs and dance parties.
 On Wednesday nights the bar hosts a huge beer pong competition which gets particularly lively with both hostel-goers and the local nomad crowd.

 OR Sunset & Cocktails at Ku De Ta, Seminyak

 If you’re based in Seminyak and would rather stay in the area for the evening, head to Ku De Ta.

 Ku De Ta is a large beachfront bar with great sunset views over the ocean, comfy beanbag chairs, an exciting cocktail list and live DJs late into the evening.